-EUROPEAN INNOVATIVE MEDIA PUBLISHERS
+EUROPEAN INDEPENDENT MEDIA PUBLISHERS - EIMP

-promote a regulatory environment that fosters a diverse, competitive, free and innovative media publishing sector.
+We represent over 1000 media outlets across Europe and promote a regulatory environment that fosters a diverse, competitive, free and innovative media publishing sector.

 WHAT WE STAND FOR

 We stand for freedom of the press, innovative media, media plurality and quality journalism.
 We believe the Internet is an opportunity, not a threat for our sector.
 It’s an open door to new stories, audiences and business solutions.
 This is why we support a regulatory environment that fosters a diverse, competitive, free and innovative media publishing sector.
-Some aspects of the European Digital Single Market strategy, such as the proposal for a Directive on copyright in the Digital Single Market, go in the opposite direction .

 - We oppose the restriction on freedom of expression, critical to publishers, journalists and bloggers in Article 17 (formerly Article 13) of the Copyright Directive.
 The proposed Directive means that blogs, news portals and news sites and apps directly liable for copyright violations, even unintentional, committed by users uploading comments or stories.
 Currently, under the E-Commerce Directive (ECD) online news publishers are only liable if they fail to remove infringing content as soon as they receive notice.
 The new rules would harm digital media, creating broad new liabilities for the use of user generated content, comment sections or linking to sources in an article.

 - We support opening the benefit of reduced VAT rates for e-publications such as news websites, portals and apps.
 Currently digital publications must apply the full VAT rate (15% or more) while the same publication in a tangible format can apply a reduced VAT rate.
 This harms publishers who rely on developing digital business models for their future.

 - We oppose proposals to regulate news in the same way as television under the review of the Audiovisual Media Services Directive.